abrar360/BeefPurloin/README.md

 # ATtinyPasswordSwiper

- This project demonstrates how USB keyboard emulation can be exploited for malicious purposes using the Digispark ATtiny85 development board.
+ This project demonstrates how USB keyboard emulation can be exploited using the Digispark ATtiny85 development board to swipe passwords saved in Google Chrome.

 ![](https://cdn.instructables.com/FKP/MAA2/HH2VJNW1/FKPMAA2HH2VJNW1.SMALL.jpg)
  ------